-So, in general, planning helps better organize your email marketing efforts and produce content that is more concise.
+So, in general, planning helps better organize your email marketing efforts and produce more concise content.
 Getting in the habit of planning effectively will make you a more sophisticated email marketer.

 How to create an email marketing plan?

-Upon closer view, it turns out that email marketing is a quite complex channel, so you need to master its various aspects to succeed.
-We’ve collected a set of email marketing best practices so you have something to start with.
+Upon closer view, it turns out that email marketing is a quite complex channel, so you need to master various aspects to succeed.
+We’ve collected a set of email marketing best practices, so you have something to start with.